Kōzō Okamoto: Lod Airport massacre

-On 30 May 1972, Kōzō Okamoto along with Yasuyuki Yasuda, and Tsuyoshi Okudaira, landed at Israel's Lod Airport via Air France Flight 132 from Rome.
-The name in Okamoto's forged passport was Daisuke Namba, Crown Prince Hirohito's would be assassin.
-After disembarking from the plane the three members of the JRA proceeded to the baggage claim area.
-Upon retrieving their luggage, they took out automatic weapons packed inside the suitcases and opened fire on other passengers in the baggage claim area.
+After a few days of training for the massacre, Okamoto, Yasuda, and Okudaira took a roundabout flight to western Europe, specifically Frankfurt and then Rome.
+They were provided false passports on the way.
+The name in Okamoto's forged passport was Daisuke Namba, Crown Prince Hirohito's 1923 would-be assassin.
+On the morning of 30 May 1972, Okamoto had a Czech assault rifle and two grenades placed into his suitcase at a hotel in Rome.
+Later that afternoon, the trio boarded Air France Flight 132, which was en route to Tokyo with a layover in Tel Aviv.
+After disembarking from the plane at Lod Airport, the three members of the JRA proceeded to the baggage claim area.
+Upon retrieving their luggage, they took out submachine guns and grenades packed inside the suitcases and opened fire on other passengers in the terminal.

 The attack was a joint operation of the Popular Front for the Liberation of Palestine – External Operations (PFLP-EO), and the Japanese Red Army.
-The idea behind the joint effort was for the JRA to carry out attacks for the PLFP, and vice versa, in order to reduce suspicion.
-The plan worked, as Okamoto and his comrades attracted little attention prior to their attack.
+The perpetrators were chosen by the PFLP-EO's chief, Wadie Haddad, due to their perceived readiness and because the Japanese militant group had attracted little international attention, reducing suspicion.

 Okamoto and his comrades killed 26 people and wounded 80 more.
 Seventeen of the victims were Christian pilgrims from Puerto Rico.

 Yasuyuki Yasuda was accidentally shot dead by one of the other attackers.
 Tsuyoshi Okudaira was killed by one of his own grenades, either due to premature detonation or a suicide.
 Kōzō Okamoto was wounded and captured trying to escape the terminal.